-Formerly Webo’s BBQ, the owners of Mojo took over 2020 and quickly made Black Bear BBQ a local go-to.
+Formerly Webo’s BBQ, the owners of Mojo took over in 2020 and quickly made Black Bear BBQ a local go-to.
 You’ll find a large menu with all the sides and fixin’s you could dream of.
-They also have great desserts (like the banana pudding!!) and tons of options to feed large groups.
+They also have great desserts (like the banana pudding!) and tons of options to feed large groups.

 What we love about Black Bear BBQ: We love their sampler dinner plate (1/4 lb. pulled pork, 1/4 smoked chicken, 1/4 lb.
 Sausage link, 2 sides, choice of roll or cornbread and 2 sauces) and would definitely recommend it for your first visit if you aren’t sure what to get.
-Make sure to add a dessert on, though!
+Make sure to add a dessert though!

 9. Smokey & the Pig

 Less than 15 minutes from downtown Asheville, Smokey & the Pig is a perfect mountain BBQ spot near Fairview, NC.
 Their authentic Carolina BBQ is smoked in a wood-burning smoker, giving the BBQ a classic wood-smoked taste.

 Smokey & the Pig is primarily a takeout restaurant but they do have a few outdoor tables.
 There is no indoor seating available.

-10. Little Pigs
+10. Little Pigs BBQ

 With claims to Asheville’s oldest BBQ joint, you know you are in for a treat!
 Little Pigs is located just south of downtown Asheville near Biltmore Village and Mission Hospital.

-It’s nostalgic in all of the best ways and has great food, too 🙂 In addition to pulled pork, they also have broasted chicken that is cooked in a pressure fryer!
+It’s nostalgic in all of the best ways and has great food, too.
+In addition to pulled pork, they also have broasted chicken that is cooked in a pressure fryer!

 What we love about Little Pigs: It’s such a nostalgic peek at a simpler time, with their comfort food style of BBQ and vintage decor.
-It’s an unexpected delight in this foodie town— something you’d imagine tucked away in a tiny NC city and not just south of the busy downtown Asheville area.
+It’s an unexpected delight in a foodie town— something you’d imagine tucked away in a tiny NC city and not just south of the busy downtown Asheville area.